8p Genetics

-Chromosome 8p is a rare genetic condition with approximately 350 patients around the world and counting.
+Chromosome 8p is a rare genetic condition with approximately 1 in 10,000 patients around the world and counting.
 A chromosome disorder typically impacts every cell in your body, not just in one organ of your body, but often your entire human system.
 Right now, science does not have the means to treat this condition.
 The good news is that the scientific community is making substantial progress and together with Project 8p, we are going to do everything we can to help.

 In most cases, Chromosome 8, appears to result from spontaneous (de novo) errors very early in embryonic development that occur for unknown reasons and are not inherited.
 Recently, we have found families where the mutation has also been inherited but different manifestations of the symptoms.